BAJAJ ASSET MANAGEMENT LIMITED.

 FAQ

-A debt fund is a type of mutual fund that primarily invests in fixed-income securities such as government or corporate bonds.
-These funds generate returns through interest income and are typically less volatile than equities.
+A debt fund is a type of mutual fund that primarily invests in fixed-income securities such as government securities, corporate bonds, treasury bills, commercial papers and other money market instruments.

 Login/Signup